ssinno28/FileManager.Azure/README.md

 ```

 Make sure to add two settings to the appsettings.json file.
 First and most importantly is the `StorageConnStr` property and the other is a boolean property called `TakeSnapshots`.
 If TakeSnapshots is set to true then it will take a snapshot of a file whenever it is either replaced or deleted.

+For more information check out this blog article: https://www.sammisinno.com/azure/simplifing-access-to-azure-blob-storage

+In order to run the tests you have to install the azurite npm package and run this command line

+`azurite-blob -s --blobPort 7777`